 Chunghwa Precision Test Tech Co Ltd (6510) — Working Capital to Net Assets Ratio

 Chunghwa Precision Test Tech Co Ltd (6510) has a Working Capital to Net Assets ratio of 54.3% as of December 2025.
 Working capital of NT$4.77 Billion (current assets of NT$5.93 Billion minus current liabilities of NT$1.16 Billion) is measured against net assets of NT$8.78 Billion.
 A higher ratio indicates strong short-term liquidity financed by the equity base.
-See how leveraged is Chunghwa Precision Test Tech Co Ltd's balance sheet to measure how much of total assets are equity-financed.
+See financial flexibility index of Chunghwa Precision Test Tech Co Ltd to measure the company's free cash flow as a share of total liabilities.

 WC/NA Ratio